-No matter how good the modern phone is telemedicine isn’t just a case of picking up a handset and calling a patient.
+No matter how good the modern phone is, telemedicine isn’t just a case of picking up a handset and calling a patient.
 It requires special training.
 Healthcare workers need to recognise symptoms without being able to see the patient in front of them.
 They need to be able to know what to tell the patient about how to deal with the issue without a medical assistant at hand.
-They must communicate as clearly as they can with a patient, knowing that they can’t be there to physically help.
+They must communicate as clearly as they can with a patient, knowing that they can’t be there to help physically.
 And of course, they need to know how to use the various types of tech involved.
 That means solutions like videoconferencing and more.

 This is why taking a course in telemedicine is a good idea for anyone wanting to work in the field.
 There is a wide range of options available for such courses.
 You may choose to take one of many free online telemedicine courses, or you may decide to do one that is paid for and face-to-face.
 Or something in-between.
 We all have different learning styles, so whatever helps you to learn the best, there is a course available for you.
-Although, many classes will need some sort of home study.
+However, many classes will need some home study.